woosting/turris-notes/howtos/lxc/container-creation.md

     > [Cimport](https://github.com/woosting/cimports) is a 2 stage cascading script.
 The first stage copies in a container initialisation script.
 Which is then executed from within the container to actually populate the container and create the user.

-    Grab a coffee...
-10 to 15 minutes waiting time (assuming  reasonable hardware).
+    Grab a cup of coffee...

 8. Enter the container: